Natural options to prevent stroke

 Women using low-dose oral contraceptives are at an increased risk for a heart

-attack or stroke while taking the pill -- however the risk disappears after
+attack or stroke while taking the pill -- however the risk is reduced or disappears after

 discontinuation.